jsmarkus/tplcpl/README.md

 var h = inst.tpl('my/template.jade', {foo:'bar'});
 ```

-Since `tpl()` is added with `Templating.enable` templates rendering invocation are bound to object that invokes them.
+Since `tpl()` is added with `Templating.enable`, templates rendering functions are bound to the calling object.

 So in your jade or underscore templates you can use `this` variable referring to the object that calls `tpl()`.